MoonModules/WLED-Docs/docs/soundreactive/Sound-Settings.md

 _to be extended soon_

 ### I2S Line-in
 There are solutions available for line-in via I2S.
-For example, boards/shields with "es7243" chip should work already (we have a special driver for these), and we're investigating "es8388".
-Please check our [I2S digital microphone hookup - I2S audio boards/modules](/WLEDSR/Digital-Microphone-Hookup#some-i2s-audio-boards) page for more information.
+For example, boards/shields with "es7243" chip should work already (we have a special driver for these), and the "es8388" used in some of the AudioDevKit boards.
+Please check our [Line-Input](/soundreactive/Line-Input/) page for more information.
 <br/>

 ## AGC - improved Autonomous Gain Control